-The academic appeal is a formal procedure designed to provide students with an option to address academic issues and concerns such as: unfair grading, poor instruction, unfair treatment, etc. Students and faculty members are encouraged to handle issues of academic concern through informal discussion with the appropriate individual (student, faculty, advisor, department chairperson, and/or dean).
+Academic appeal is a formal procedure designed to provide students with an option to address academic issues and concerns such as: unfair grading, poor instruction, unfair treatment, etc. Students and faculty members are encouraged to handle issues of academic concern through informal discussion with the appropriate individual (student, faculty, advisor, department chairperson, and/or dean).
 If informal procedures fail to resolve the issue(s), students may pursue a formal appeal.
 The following steps describe the appeal process:

-- 1. Appeals must originate from the student in typed form and must be processed through the department chair, dean ofthe college, and the Office of Academic Affairs, in that order. - 2.
-The chair, dean or unit appeals committee must complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
+- 1. Appeals must originate from the student in typed form with documentation to support their position and must be processed through the department chair, dean of the college, and the Office of Academic Affairs, in that order. - The chair or unit appeals committee must complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
 After this assessment, a written response must be sent to the student with the decision at that level.
-These processes must be completed within ten (10) business days of receipt of the written petition from the student. - 3.
-The appeal may be handled as final at any level, with the consent of the applicant student, with a copy of the decision forwarded to the Office of Academic Affairs. - 4.
-If the appeal reaches the Office of Academic Affairs without resolution, the request will be sent to the Undergraduate Academic Appeals Committee. - 5.
+These processes must be completed within ten (10) business days of receipt of the written petition from the student and the student notified of the decision. - 3.
+If the student chooses to continue the appeal beyond the department level, the student must present a written petition with documentation to the dean.
+The dean or unit appeals committee must complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
+After the assessment, a written response must be sent to the student with the decision at that level.
+These processes must be completed within (10) business days of receipt of the written petition from the student and the student must be notified of the decision. - 4.
+If the student chooses to continue the appeal beyond the college level, the student must present a written petition with documentation to the Office of Academic Affairs where it will be sent to the Undergraduate Academic Appeals Committee. - 5.
 The Undergraduate Academic Appeals Committee shall complete an assessment of the issue(s) through (1) a hearing, (2) individual interviews, (3) acquisition and review of pertinent data, and/or other means as deemed appropriate by the Committee.
-These processes must be completed within fifteen (15) business days of receipt of the written petition from the college dean. - 6.
+These processes must be completed within fifteen (15) business days of receipt of the written petition from the Office of Academic Affairs. - 6.
 The Undergraduate Academic Appeals Committee shall formulate recommendations based on the results of the assessment.
-The recommendations will be forwarded to the Provost and Vice President for Academic Affairs for final disposition.
+The recommendations will be forwarded to the Associate Provost and Vice President for Academic Affairs for final disposition.